kietbui/venus_titan_guidance/docs/_static/src/thermostat/item113_Remotec_Thermostat.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-Control your Remote Thermostat and other connected devices with the Zinno app available on iOS&Android
+Control your Remotec Thermostat and other connected devices with the Zinno app available on iOS&Android
 	#.
-With PhD, you could automatically turn Remote Thermostat on or off in many scenarios, such as door opens/closes, human appearance detected, and much more
+With PhD, you could automatically turn Remotec Thermostat on or off in many scenarios, such as door opens/closes, human appearance detected, and much more
 	#.
-Also, you can automate the Remote Thermostat with PhD Scence routes, like Good Morning, Goodnight...
+Also, you can automate the Remotec Thermostat with PhD Scence routes, like Good Morning, Goodnight...
 	#.
-Control Remote Thermostat with voice commands using PhD and the Google Assistant or Amazon Alexa
+Control Remotec Thermostat with voice commands using PhD and the Google Assistant or Amazon Alexa

-Add Remote Thermostat to PhD's network
+Add Remotec Thermostat to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On the Zinno app, press Left Menu Bar, then select “Devices”
 	#.
 Select “+” button to put the PhD in inclusion mode, keep your thermostat close to PhD within 10 feet (3 meters)
 	#.
 From the ZTS-500’s Standby screen, press > or < to navigate to the Z-Wave screen and the Z-Wave LED will continuously flash "Tap to Bind", then tap "+"
 	#.
-PhD will announce “The device is being added”
+PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
 Repeat step #3, PhD will announce “The device is being added”
 	#.
 If adding the device successfully, PhD will announce “Adding Remote Thermostat success” and on Zinno app will display the dialog boxes that indicate user has added device successfully
 	#.
 Also, The “✔” symbol will be displayed on screen once the ZTS-500 is added into the network, and the Z-Wave disconnect icon will also be removed from the standby screen